mehdi-farsi/indie_weeklies-issue-generators/README.md

 - Summarizes tweets using OpenAI
 - Takes screenshots of tweets using Puppeteer
 - Scrapes the Product Hunt weekly leaderboard
+- Includes an indie hacking glossary with shareable entries
 - Composes a newsletter with the content
 - Uploads the newsletter as a draft to Beehiiv
 - Saves a local HTML backup